tsgates/arch-wiki-markdown/wiki/Clojure.md

 Installation
 ------------

-From the Official Repositories: clojure, or from the AUR: clojure-git.
+From the Official repositories: clojure, or from the AUR: clojure-git.

 REPL
 ----